adam-rumpf/Computational-Probability-and-Statistics/docs/24-Additional-Hypothesis-Tests.md

 1. Golf balls

-Repeat the analysis of the golf ball problem from earlier this semester.
+Repeat the analysis of the golf ball problem from earlier in the book.

 a.
 Load the data and tally the data into a table.
 The data is in `golf_balls.csv`.